 There are four main ideas in dialectical thinking:

 - The universe is filled with opposing sides and opposing forces.
-For everything that exists, there is a an opposite.
+For everything that exists, there is an opposite.
 There is dark and there is light.
 There is up and there is down.
 There is cold and there is hot.
 There is male and there is female.
 Everything that exists is made of opposing forces that both hold things together and create constant change.
 Dialectics tells us that opposing points of view can both be true.
-We must constantly seek for what is left out in our point of view so that we can understand both perspectives.
+We must constantly seek for what is left out in our point of view so that we can understand other perspectives.

 2. Every person is connected in some way.
 Dialectics reminds us of our connection to the universe.
 Understanding the interconnectedness of all things increases our understanding of our influence on others and theirs on us.
 It becomes easier to understand and validate both ourselves and others.